trebeljahr/trebeljahr.com/_books/the-selfish-gene.md

   picture: "/assets/blog/profile.jpeg"
 ---

-Book recommendations from beginning:
-The Evolution of Cooperation, Robert Axelrod
-The Extended Phenotype, Richard Dawkins
+**Book Recommendation:** The Evolution of Cooperation by Robert Axelrod **Book Recommendation:** The Extended Phenotype by Richard Dawkins

 > I have long felt that biology ought to seem as exciting as a mystery story, for a mystery story is exactly what biology is. - p. xix

 > There is a better reason to study zoology...
 This reason is that we animals are the most complicated and perfectly-designed pieces of machinery in the known universe. - p. xxx

-Chapter 1 - Why are people?
+## Chapter 1 - Why are people?

 > Intelligent life on a planet comes of age when it first works out the reason for its own existence. - p.
 1